alexten1010/web3-supply-chain/README.md

-# Sample Hardhat Project
+Supply Chain Management DApp

+Blockchain Supply chain management plays a critical role in ensuring efficient operations and maintaining consumer trust.
+This project focuses on developing and deploying a decentralized application (DApp) powered by blockchain technology to streamline supply chain management processes.

+Utilizes:
+  NodeJs: v18.12.1
+  NPM: 8.19.2

+  Also set up with a web3 provider: Alchemy
+  Network: Polygon Mumbai

+  Tested with Hardhat.

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+It has a basic Hardhat use case.
+It comes with a supply chain contract, a test for that contract, and a script that deploys that contract while using Remix to check code functionality.

-Try running some of the following tasks:

 ```shell
 npx hardhat help